 How to apply

-Foreign citizens and stateless persons travelling to Russia must obtain a visa before attempting to enter the country.
+Foreign citizens and stateless persons traveling to Russia must obtain a visa before attempting to enter the country.
 Visa-free entry to Russia is only possible if such a regime is established for specific categories of foreign citizens by an international agreement and/or laws of the Russian Federation.
 Please read the information below carefully before you apply for a visa.

 I. Russian visa centers in the United States

-VFS office in New York:
+Russian Visa Center in New York:

 II.
 Applying at the Consulate